-Kathleen Fitzpatrick and Georgina Sweet Australian Laureate Fellows
+Kathleen Fitzpatrick and Georgina Sweet Australian Laureate Fellows women in research.

-The named Australian Laureate Fellowships were introduced in 2011 to recognise outstanding women in research.
 The impact of this initiative has been multi-faceted, highlighting the research careers and outcomes of excellent women researchers, and also establishing a network of highly visible research leaders and champions to inspire young women in research.
 The additional funding has enabled each named Australian Laureate Fellow to support and mentor early-career researchers, particularly women.
-Initiatives implemented by named Australian Laureate Fellows under this scheme include: Science in Australia Gender Equity (SAGE), which aims to improve gender equity in the Australian higher education and research sector; initiated and led by Professor Nalini Joshi (2012 Georgina Sweet Australian Laureate Fellow); The Georgina Science, which promote and support female scientists who demonstrate excellence in the area of quantitative biomedical science established by Professor Leann Tilley (2015 Georgina Sweet Australian Laureate Fellow); the Kathleen Fitzpatrick Mentoring Fellowship, a residential program for Indigenous women early career researchers established by Professor Lynette Russell (2019 Kathleen Fitzpatrick Australian Laureate Fellow) and Women in Research an on-line resource to support female researchers and enhance gender diversity in Australian institutions established by Professor Sharon Parker (2016 Kathleen Fitzpatrick Australian Laureate Fellow).
+Initiatives implemented by named Australian Laureate Fellows under this scheme include: Science in Australia Gender Equity (SAGE), which aims to improve gender equity in the Australian higher education and research sector; initiated and led by Professor Nalini Joshi (2012 Georgina Sweet Australian Laureate Fellow); The Georgina Sweet Awards for Women in Quantitative Biomedical Science, which promote and support female scientists who demonstrate excellence in the area of quantitative biomedical science established by Professor Leann Tilley (2015 Georgina Sweet Australian Laureate Fellow); the Kathleen Fitzpatrick Mentoring Fellowship, a residential program for Indigenous women early career researchers established by Professor Lynette Russell (2019 Kathleen Fitzpatrick Australian Laureate Fellow) and Women in Research an on-line resource to support female researchers and enhance gender diversity in Australian institutions established by Professor Sharon Parker (2016 Kathleen Fitzpatrick Australian Laureate Fellow).